danieltjw/aifutures/README.md

 ## Superintelligent AI Interaction

-- Most Superintelligent AIs will be indifferent to us
+Possible Scenarios:
+- Indifference
-    - We're too boring to engage with
+    - Most might consider us too boring
+- Destructive (Accidental or Intentionally)
+    - Likely outside our control due to the power difference
+- Interested
-- A small subset of Superintelligent AIs will create representatives to interact with us
+    - Some will create representatives to interact with us

 Superintelligent AIs will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.